slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ## On computers and maths

-> *'We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins.' -- Ellen Ullman*

-We’ve grown dependent on three simple features that just aren’t available in the analog world: search, sort and filter.

-> *'As far as the laws of mathematics refer to reality, they are not certain, as far as they are certain, they do not refer to reality.' -- Albert Einstein*

-> *'Mathematics is not a careful march down a well-cleared highway, but a journey into a strange wilderness, where the explorers often get lost.
-Rigor should be a signal to the historian that the maps have been made, and the real explorers have gone elsewhere.' -- William S. Anglin*

-> *'If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.' -- John von Neumann*

 <!--
 - OOP is a natural enemy to concurrency (because of state) and about how transforming data (I.e functional) is a better match
 - hash is a fingerprint of an amount of information.
 SHA256 -> 64 characters